tsdev/spinw/docs/pages/spinw/spinw.export.md

 Format related options:

 PCR format:
-perm      Permutation of the xyz atomic positions, default is [1 2 3].
+perm      Permutation of the xyz atomic positions, default value is [1 2 3].

 MC format:
 boundary  Boundary conditions of the extended unit cell.